HelmchenLabSoftware/Cascade/README.md

 > `fluo_mean`: dF/F fluorescence trace over time, averaged over the neuron's ROI
 > `events_AP`: action potential time tags, stored in units of 0.1 ms (i.e. to convert to seconds divide the values by 10^4)
 >
-> To read these variables in other programming environments like Python, I suggest to have a look at how we read in the data in CASCADE (see [here](https://github.com/HelmchenLabSoftware/Cascade/blob/607358103389fac7a851ec0b74342ffc01fc7abc/cascade2p/utils.py#L686) for example code) or use an LLM for translation.
+> Raw ephys recording data are not included in these arrays to reduce ground truth dataset size.
+To read these variables in other programming environments like Python, I suggest to have a look at how we read in the data in CASCADE (see [here](https://github.com/HelmchenLabSoftware/Cascade/blob/607358103389fac7a851ec0b74342ffc01fc7abc/cascade2p/utils.py#L686) for example code) or use an LLM for translation.
 >
 > To load and plot an example recording in **MATLAB**:
 >